Use Cloud Load Balancers with RackConnect

 Applies to: RackConnect v3.0 and RackConnect v2.0

-Because only a highly restricted ServiceNet option is available for RackConnect v3.0, RackConnect v3.0 does not support the Cloud Load Balancers offering by default.
+Because only a highly restricted ServiceNet option is available for RackConnect v3.0, Cloud Load Balancer traffic is blocked by default.
 If you do require access to Cloud Load Balancers in your RackConnect v3 environment, contact Rackspace Support, and we can help you enable Cloud Load Balancer use in your RackConnect v3 environment.
 For more details about the offerings that are support by RackConnect v3.0 and the differences between RackConnect v3.0 and v2.0, see the following articles:

 Note: The rest of this article applies only to RackConnect v2.0.

 Configure RackConnect v2.0 to allow cloud load balancer traffic

 To configure RackConnect to allow cloud load balancer traffic to your cloud servers, you must create a Dedicated to Cloud Servers network policy in RackConnect.

 Set the Source Type to Network.